primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image117.png)

-For more information on how turn welcome and notification emails on or off in the system's configuration, please see the Primero Administration and Configuration Guide.
+For more information on how turn welcome and notification emails on or off in the system's configuration, please see the **Primero Administration and Configuration Guide**.

 # Reports